 Rice Cooker Method

 Lets face it, using a rice cooker is simply the easiest and fastest way to cook rice.
-Compared to the stove-top method which involves standing for hours constantly monitoring and adjusting the cook, the one-touch set and forget method of using a rice cooker is the way to go.
+In comparison to the stovetop method, which requires standing for hours constantly monitoring and adjusting the cook, the one-touch set and forget rice cooker method is the way to go.

-Rice cookers have also evolved a lot in recent years and even the cheap models sport an array of high tech functions which make the whole process cleaner, simpler and give better results.
+Rice cookers have also evolved a lot in recent years and even the cheap models sport an array of high tech functions that make the whole process cleaner, simpler and give better results.

 That’s why I always use a rice cooker to cook jasmine rice – but not just any rice cooker!